kurt-vd/mqttalrm/README.md

 This will allow you to add/remove alarms, control all sorts of things

-The html page added 1 extra **sleeptimer** within the alarms. mqttoff will pick it up, just as all alarm listeners. mqttalrm will never raise it due to its +/alarm abscense.
+The html page added 1 extra **sleeptimer** within the alarms. mqtttimer will pick it up, just as all alarm listeners. mqttalrm will never raise it due to its +/alarm abscense.

 Multiple alarms & timeswitches can be defined.